 It is possible to define constraints for each task.
-To this end, the decorator @constraint followed by the desired constraints needs to be placed ON TOP of the @task decorator (Code 48).
+To this end, the @constraint (or @Constraint) decorator followed by the desired constraints needs to be placed ON TOP of the @task decorator (Code 92).

-Important: Please note the order of @constraint and @task decorators is important.
+Important: Please note the the order of @constraint and @task decorators is important.

-Code 48: Constrained task example
+Code 92: Constrained task example